-Lightweight Cast Iron Cookware
+What is Lightweight Cast Iron Cookware?

 The lightweight cast iron cookware has entered the market in recent years.
 This cookware offers some benefits of regular cast iron, but it is not as heavy as traditional cast iron.
 Being up to 50-percent lighter than standard cast iron, this cookware is much easier to pick up, use, and clean.
 The pans often have a riveted stainless-steel handle for easy handling.

 Lightweight cast iron cookware can be used on all heat sources and is suitable for cooking a wide range of meals.